 Contrast that with the indifference and occasional hostility that some scientists feel toward philosophy.
 Despite having laid the groundwork for science, philosophy is, according to some, “useless”.
 Far from being a worthwhile academic endeavour, it deserves our contempt for pertinaciously contemplating pointless questions that have no real bearing on life—unlike science, which has tangibly improved our lives, in addition to profoundly enriching our understanding of the world.
 The overarching message: don’t bother with philosophy.
 Stick with science.

-As someone interested in both, I’m driven to wonder where this attitude comes from and whether it helps (or hinders) science and philosophy, which I’ve always seen as inseparable in the pursuit of knowledge, wisdom, and “the good life.”
+As someone interested in both, I wonder where this attitude comes from and whether it helps (or hinders) science and philosophy, which I’ve always seen as inseparable in the pursuit of knowledge, wisdom, and “the good life.”